Jun 20, 2024 | Environment

 “The experience has allowed me opportunities and I have been impacted in many ways,” said Sarah Klecanda, a former student.
 “It’s important that we teach others to protect our natural world; education will help us toward our goal of conservation.”

-As the academy gears up for another wave of students, its beginning a new program that will use fly fishing as the hook for interested conservationists.
+As the academy gears up for another wave of students, it’s beginning a new program that will use fly fishing as the hook for interested conservationists.
 Mueller hopes this program, called the Stepping Stones Program, serves as a stepping stone toward a future of possibilities for the academy.

 “We can take that recreational aspect and apply it to several other outlets like bird watching and canoeing,” she said.
 “We’re also looking to expand the opportunities that we already have for our alumni.
 So many people learn by doing, so we give them the book knowledge and the opportunity to apply that knowledge in the field.
 We’re creating conservationists, but we’re also creating leaders.”